Skip to content

 • Use real-time activity indicators: "12 people viewed this product today"

-However, be cautious with this approach if your numbers aren't impressive yet.
-It's better to focus on other forms of social proof until you've built substantial customer bases.
+But be careful with this approach if your numbers are not strong yet.
+Until you build a large customer base, focus on other forms of social proof.

 Building Strategic Partnerships and Collaborations

-Partnering with local influencers, complementary businesses, or community organisations can provide powerful social proof through association.
+Partner with local influencers, complementary businesses, or community groups.
+This gives powerful social proof through association.
 When respected local figures endorse your business, their credibility transfers to your brand.

 Partnership strategies: